Medication Management Center

 Stephanie Yandow, PharmD

 MMC pharmacists work directly with pharmacists from the Arizona Poison and Drug Information Center, a pharmacist-run and pharmacist-staffed call center.
-The first center of its kind in Arizona, the poison center has been a part of the College of Pharmacy for 50 years.
+The first center of its kind in Arizona, the poison center has been a part of the College of Pharmacy for more than 50 years.
 Its pharmacists are experts in providing clinical services over the phone.

 The medication thereapy management services provided by our center increase the quality of health care and help reduce healthcare costs.
 Learn more about its educational and research opportunities at MMC: Education & Research